House managers show rioters violently attacking Capitol to begin Trump's impeachment trial - KTVZ

 House managers show rioters violently attacking Capitol to begin Trump’s impeachment trial

-Rep. Jamie Raskin of Maryland, the lead impeachment manager, opened his presentation with a lengthy video showing how protestors overran police and ransacked the Capitol, forcing lawmakers in the House and Senate to flee their chambers.
+Rep. Jamie Raskin of Maryland, the lead impeachment manager, opened his presentation with a video showing disturbing footage of how protesters overran police and ransacked the Capitol, forcing lawmakers in the House and Senate to flee their chambers.
+The video was spliced with Trump’s speech on January 6 ahead of the riots, showing the crowd’s reaction to Trump as he urged them to head to the Capitol.

 LIVE UPDATES – Trump’s second impeachment trial: Day 1

-The Democrats video concluded with Trump’s deleted tweet as the riot was unfolding, saying that “these are the things and events that happen when a sacred landslide election victory is so unceremoniously & viciously stripped away.”
+The Democrats’ 13-minute video concluded with Trump’s deleted tweet on January 6, saying that “these are the things and events that happen when a sacred landslide election victory is so unceremoniously & viciously stripped away.”

+Senators on both sides turned away from the video from time to time as it played on monitors, the yelling of the mob echoing in the chamber that rioters had breached.
+When the video ended, there was silence in the chamber before Raskin spoke again.

-“If that’s not an impeachable offense, then there’s no such thing,” Raskin said.
+“If that’s not an impeachable offense, then there’s no such thing,” Raskin argued.

-Ahead of the opening arguments, the House impeachment managers filed their final pretrial legal brief that rebutted the Trump team’s filing from Monday, in what amounts to a preview of the arguments that will play out in the Senate in the coming days.
+The Senate plans to continue the trial every day until it concludes, including the weekend, after an initial planned break for the Shabbat holiday on Friday evening was scrapped.
 Democratic senators came away from a conference call Tuesday morning with Senate Majority Leader Chuck Schumer under the belief that a final vote on conviction could occur Sunday or Monday if there are no witnesses, according to multiple senators on the call.
+Republican senators discussed the possibility the trial could wrap up by Saturday evening if there are no witnesses, according to two senators.

-On Tuesday, the House managers and Trump’s lawyers will each get two hours to debate the constitutionality of the trial, and then the Senate will vote on the matter.
+After the House managers and Trump’ team make their presentation Tuesday, the Senate will vote on whether the trial is constitutional.
 While that vote could halt the trial if the Senate voted it was unconstitutional, a similar procedural vote forced by GOP Sen. Rand Paul of Kentucky failed 55-45 last month.

-The House’s lead impeachment manager, Jamie Raskin of Maryland, will kick off the House’s two-hour presentation, followed by Joe Neguse of Colorado and David Cicilline of Rhode Island, the aides said.

-The House aides argued that once the Senate votes on Tuesday on the matter, which only needs a majority vote, the constitutional question should be considered settled like any other trial motion.
+Senior House aides on the impeachment team argued Tuesday that once the Senate votes on the constitutional question, which only needs a majority vote, it should be considered settled like any other trial motion.

 Democrats have argued there’s plenty of precedent to hold the trial for Trump, who was impeached by the House while he was still in office.
 They’ve pointed to legal scholars from both sides of the political spectrum saying the Senate has jurisdiction to convict Trump, as well as the Senate precedent holding trials previously for former officials who were impeached.